ZiddiaMUGEN/LuaSupernull/Library.md

 `player:aliveset(i)` - Sets the value of the `Alive` trigger (as an integer).

+`player:timeset(i)` - Sets the value of the `Time` trigger.

+`player:helperidset(i)` - Sets the value of the player's HelperID.

+`player:parentidset(i)` - Sets the value of the player's ParentID.

 `player:helpertypeset(i)` - Sets the value of the player's helper type.

+`player:teamsideset(i)` - Sets the value of the `TeamSide` trigger.
+(This also has an impact on the player's team from AI, trigger, etc. perspectives)

+`player:ailevelset(i)` - Sets the value of the `AILevel` trigger.

+`player:hitcountset(i)` - Sets the value of the `HitCount` trigger.

+`player:uniqhitcountset(i)` - Sets the value of the `UniqHitCount` trigger.

+`player:hitpausetimeset(i)` - Sets the value of the `HitPauseTime` trigger.

+`player:idset(i)` - Sets the value of the `ID` trigger.

+`player:palnoset(i)` - Sets the value of the `PalNo` trigger.

+`player:statenoset(i)` - Sets the value of the `StateNo` trigger.

+`player:prevstatenoset(i)` - Sets the value of the `PrevStateNo` trigger.

+`player:lifemaxset(i)` - Sets the value of the `LifeMax` trigger.
+Will not allow it to be set to 0 as this crashes the game.

+`player:powermaxset(i)` - Sets the value of the `PowerMax` trigger.
+Will not allow it to be set to 0 as this crashes the game (TODO, validate this for PowerMax...)

+`player:ctrlset(t)` - Applies the effects of a CtrlSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular CtrlSet (i.e. value).

+`player:varset(idx, value)` - Applies the effects of a VarSet state controller against the regular variable with index `idx`.

+`player:fvarset(idx, value)` - Applies the effects of a VarSet state controller against the float variable with index `idx`.

+`player:sysvarset(idx, value)` - Applies the effects of a VarSet state controller against the regular system variable with index `idx`.

+`player:sysfvarset(idx, value)` - Applies the effects of a VarSet state controller against the float system variable with index `idx`.

 ## Unknown or Unconfirmed

 `player:hitdefattrmatch(??)` - Don't even know the signature for this one.
 Very likely it does not work with current `player` wrapper.
 If you want to play with it and figure it out, try using `p.wrapped:hitdefattrmatch(...)` (where `p` is a player object).

 `player:numexplod()` - Confirmed this worked with no arguments, but need to re-confirm if it can accept an argument to check for explods with a given ID.
-Similar for `NumHelper`, `NumProj`, `NumTarget`.
+Similar for `NumProj`, `NumTarget`.

 `player:command(??)` - Just untested, assume it would take some string input.